Our Film is Featured at the Following

 Some of Everest's bravest Sherpas are "Icefall Doctors", whose job is to build and maintain the route through the most treacherous and deadliest part of the mountain, the Khumbu Icefall.
 If not for their work, none of the guided mountaineers would summit Everest from the Nepal side.

-For over 10 years we were granted unprecedented access by the government of Nepal to film the Icefall Doctors - a job statistically the most dangerous on earth.
+For over 10 years we were granted unprecedented access by the government of Nepal to film the Icefall Doctors - a job that is statistically the most dangerous on earth.

-Financial return from the film, if any, will go toward rebuilding Angnima and Samdo's home, which is currently occupied by their youngest son, Tshiring Dorjee Sherpa.
+Financial return from the film will go toward rebuilding Angnima and Samdo's home, which is currently occupied by their youngest son, Tshiring Dorjee Sherpa.

 The Icefall Doctor is the first film in a 3-part documentary series on the